ArunGovindM10925/amfoss-tasks/README.md

 https://www.wikihow.com/Register-a-Nickname-on-Freenode

 task-3
 Was very challenging.
-I did 4 of them but only 2 got accepted.
-The other two showed wrong answer and runtime errors.
+I did 4 of them (Great Eye, Good Strings, The D and Homework Time) but only 2 (Great Eye and The D) got accepted.
+The other two showed wrong answer/ runtime errors.
 I couldn't find the reason behind it.
 I have uploaded the wrong ones too.

 task-4
 Was very interesting.
 I used IntelliJ to debug the program.
 I solved the syntax errors first.
 It was very easy since the errors were clearly shown in red colour :).